pulumi/pulumi-awsx/specs/component-design.md

    `Service + loadBalancers = ServiceLoadBalancers`.  `Container + image = ContainerImage`.
 This helps
    indicate that this is an interface that is used for a particular resource's needs as opposed to being a general purpose entity (which 'LoadBalance' or 'Image') might convey.

+1. When a resource accepts in one of the above interface, it can be valuable to provide easy ways to provide default implementations of such an interface.
+For example, `awsinfra.ecs.Container` allows a `ContainerImage` to be provided for its `image` property.
+To support easy generation of common `ContainerImage`s the `awsinfra.ecs` module also has an `Image` factory class that can be used to construct a few different default implementations here.

+# Open design notes:

+The pairing between an callback-interface and the factory that can make defaultinstances of it is not very well defined.
+We might want to consider easier ways to discover this sort of thing.
+For example, we have `ServiceLoadBalancers`.
+Perhaps you should be able to make such a thing by calling `Service.createLoadBalancer`.